-As a medical practitioner in [NAME OF STATE], I order cell-free DNA (cfDNA)-based noninvasive prenatal testing (NIPT) for my pregnant patients, as these tests are part of essential prenatal care services.
-I applaud [NAME OF PLAN] for covering cfDNA-based NIPT for its high-risk patients to detect a range of fetal chromosomal abnormalities from a simple maternal blood sample.
-However, there is compelling clinical evidence that NIPT is a medically-appropriate screening procedure for all pregnant women who choose to pursue aneuploidy screening—regardless of their risk factors, income, age, or geographic location.
+As a medical practitioner in [NAME OF STATE], I order cell-free DNA (cfDNA)-based noninvasive prenatal screening (NIPS) for my pregnant patients, as these tests are part of essential prenatal care services.
+I applaud [NAME OF PLAN] for covering cfDNA-based NIPS for its high-risk patients to detect a range of fetal chromosomal abnormalities from a simple maternal blood sample.
+However, there is compelling clinical evidence that NIPS is a medically necessary screening procedure for all pregnant women who choose to pursue aneuploidy screening—regardless of their risk factors, income, age, or geographic location.

-Commercial health plans representing more than 100 million lives in the United States have already updated their medical policies to cover NIPT for all pregnancies, regardless of risk.
-I hope you will consider the information provided here and update your medical policy to provide access to NIPT as a medically appropriate option for all of your pregnant enrollees.
+Commercial health plans representing more than 100 million lives in the United States have already updated their medical policies to cover NIPS for all pregnancies, regardless of risk.
+I hope you will consider the information provided here and update your medical policy to provide access to NIPS as a medically appropriate option for all your pregnant enrollees.

 [NAME OF SENDER]